The essential set · March 2027

 So I built the third one.

 I am Jennifer.
-I am a yoga teacher, a runner, a health enthusiast and a woman who decided that the clothes I train in matter as much as the training itself.
+A yoga teacher, a runner, a health enthusiast, and a woman who decided that the clothes I train in matter as much as the training itself.
 I built Oreeve because I had to.
-I am sharing the whole process — the research, the decisions, the failures, and the progress — because you deserve to know exactly what is going into what you wear.
+I am sharing the whole process, the research, the decisions, the failures, and the progress, because you deserve to know exactly what is going into what you wear.

 We are in active development.
-We are not ready to reveal exactly what we are making yet — but we can tell you precisely what will never be in an Oreeve garment, and the standard we will not fall below.
+We are not ready to reveal exactly what we are making yet.
+We can tell you precisely what will never be in an Oreeve garment, and the standard we will not fall below.

 Polyester, nylon, and acrylic